-The Climate Change Preparation Strategy helps to implement several elements of the Portland Plan.
-The Portland Plan brought together more than 20 agency partners, including Multnomah County, and thousands of residents, businesses and nonprofit organizations to create a strategic plan to make Portland prosperous, healthy, educated and equitable.
+This Climate Change Preparation Strategy helps to implement several elements of the Portland Plan.
+The Portland Plan brought together more than 20 agency partners, including Multnomah County, and more than 20,000 residents, businesses and nonprofit organizations to create a strategic plan to make Portland prosperous, healthy, educated and equitable.
 It provides a structure for aligning budgets and projects across numerous public agencies, guiding policies with an eye toward the year 2035.
 The Portland Plan is a strategic plan with equity at its core.

 Improved resiliency is one outcome from the successful implementation of the Portland Plan.
-Individuals, communities, economic systems and the natural and built environments will have improved capacity to rebound rapidly from natural disasters, changes in the climate and economic shifts.
+According to the Portland Plan, by 2035 individuals, communities, economic systems and the natural and built environments will have improved capacity to rebound rapidly from natural disasters, changes in the climate and economic shifts.